 Since Covid-19 first hit back in March 2020 and the UK government introduced lockdowns and social distancing rules, it has made it much more difficult for everyone to continue going about their normal lives.

 Do you want to upgrade or save money on your car?
 Find out if you can today by checking your deal below.

-Due to the crash of the economy and many people losing their jobs or being placed upon the furlough system, we've seen a sharp decline in new car sales and the used car market becoming more appealing than previous.
+Due to the crash of the economy and many people losing their jobs or being placed on the furlough system, we saw a sharp decline in new car sales and the used car market became more appealing than previous.

-The panic-buying of fuel in recent weeks has not aided the industry's attempts to get back on its feet, however, as the high demand has led to more consideration towards EVs.
+The panic-buying of fuel in 2021 did not help the industry's attempts to get back on its feet, however, as the high demand led to more consideration towards EVs.

-This is as a result of many new and used car dealers being founded and set up as an online-only platform to buy and sell cars, as well as there being several other big positives for buying from the comfort of your own home.
+This is a result of many new and used car dealers being founded and set up as online-only platforms to buy and sell cars, as well as there being several other big positives for buying from the comfort of your own home.